 Lack of regular feedback and recognition can have a negative effect on your employees' morale and a sense of purpose.

-Discard the tradition annual/bi-annual performance reviews and make the process more dynamic for increased engagement and productivity.
+Discard the traditional annual/bi-annual performance reviews and make the process more dynamic for increased engagement and productivity.
 Being agile and flexible in your approach enables you to connect with your people on various levels and crucial touchpoints to provide a smooth employee experience throughout their lifecycle.

 One of the winners of 2019 Sweden's Best Managed Companies, Bisnode does continuous performance development differently.
 They have opted for a two-part, interwoven process.